All Episodes

 Hello.

-Glad to have you back, Russ.
+Glad to have you back, Rush.

 Thank you very much.

-Oh boy, now you stepped in it.
+Oh, boy, now you stepped in it.

 I know.

-Yeah, wick.
+Yeah, WIC.

 Well, yeah, yeah, yeah.

-Oh, she's exactly right about that.
+No, she's exactly right about that.

-They do folks, if you're if you're hearing this for the first time, she's exactly right about it.
+Folks, if you're hearing this for the first time, she's exactly right about it.

-Planned parenthood does not release the names of men in statutory rape because Planned Parenthood makes their money off abortion.
+Planned Parenthood does not release the names of men in statutory rape because Planned Parenthood makes their money off abortion.

 Everybody thinks that this is a political issue, and it is, but for Planned Parenthood, and don't think the Libs don't care about money.

-And every abortion is money to them, and they're not gonna jeopardize.
+And every abortion is money to them.

-The Planned Parenthood people will do everything they can on the street to try to talk a girl out of going to the abort to the adoption clinic.
+That's why when there is a Planned Parenthood office and what you call it, adoption clinic right next door, the Planned Parenthood people will do everything they can on the street to try to talk a girl out of going to the adoption clinic.

 Exactly.